 No, he hasn’t.

 “What?”
-Gerry grabbed Dave’s other hand to feel for a pulse, and obviously felt nothing because the next moment his hands were on Dave’s chest, trying to resuscitate him.
+Gerry grabbed Dave’s other hand to feel for a pulse, and obviously felt nothing because the next moment his clasped hands were pumping at Dave’s chest, trying to resuscitate him.
 All of the anger and fear Tony didn’t even realise he was suppressing suddenly caught up with him and he started screaming; Jean, who was too shocked to cry, got up and put a hand on his shoulder to restrain him.
 Tony clawed at her grasp with his left hand, refusing to let go of Dave with his right, and all the while Gerry was trying and failing to save him.

 You didn’t save him.